-Sue Robertson became principal of Mountview Academy of Theatre Arts, in 2008, following five years as dean of the School of Arts at City University, London.
+Sue Robertson became Principal of Mountview Academy of Theatre Arts in 2008 following five years as Dean of the School of Arts at City University, London.

-She has extensive professional experience in arts policy and management as chief executive of London Arts, the arts funding and development agency (1996-2001) and executive director of Southern Arts (1993-1996).
+She has extensive professional experience in arts policy and management as Chief Executive of London Arts, the arts funding and development agency (1996-2001) and Executive Director of Southern Arts (1993-1996).

-She is currently vice chair of SohoTheatre, a member of the board of the Barbican, and a member of the council of Shakespeare’s Globe Theatre.
-She has also been a member of the board of Theatre Centre, and served on the Olivier Awards judging panel in 2003 and 2008.
+She is currently Vice Chair of Soho Theatre and a member of the council of Shakespeare’s Globe Theatre.
+She has also been a member of the board of the Barbican, Shakespeare's Globe Theatre and Theatre Centre and served on the Olivier Awards judging panel in 2003 and 2008.

 From 1986 Sue was Director of Education Programmes and a member of the senior management team at the South Bank Centre where she set up and managed a ground-breaking education programme involving some of the world’s greatest artists and performers as well as young, talented and creative individuals from London and throughout the country.
 From 1980-1986 she worked at the (then) Arts Council of Great Britain where, as Senior Education Officer, she was responsible for drawing up and implementing the Council’s first education policy and strategy.